hong-nvidia/compliant-surface-locomotion/README.md

 ./isaaclab.sh -i 'newton,rl[rsl-rl],visualizer[newton]'
 ```

-Keep Isaac Lab as a separate checkout.
-Pin the tag above when you upgrade.
+Keep Isaac Lab as a separate checkout on `develop`.
+To pick up upstream
+changes: `git pull origin develop`, then re-run the `./isaaclab.sh -i ...`
+line above.

 **Important:** plain `uv sync` removes packages that are not in `uv.lock`, which
 will wipe Isaac Lab.
 After Isaac Lab is installed, either avoid bare `uv sync`,